 4. Disengage if necessary

 It’s crucial to understand how to withdraw from being personally attacked if needed.
-First, evaluate the situation to decide whether it is safe and beneficial to carry on the conversation.
-It’s completely okay to gently disengage if the attack is abusive, threatening, or pointless by saying that you’d prefer not to engage in an unpleasant discussion.
+First, evaluate the situation to decide whether carrying on the conversation is safe and beneficial.
+It’s entirely okay to gently disengage if the attack is abusive, threatening, or pointless by saying that you’d prefer not to engage in an unpleasant discussion.

-This can be accomplished by saying that you don’t appreciate the personal jab, that you’ve made your point, and that you’re not interested in the debate anymore.
+This can be accomplished by saying that you don’t appreciate the personal jab, that you’ve made your point, and that you’re no longer interested in the debate.
 You can block or mute the attacker if you’re in an online setting to stop further communication.
 Consider reporting the occurrence to the proper authorities or the site administrators in cases of harassment or threats.

 5. Respond to Personal Attacks with Curiosity and Assertiveness